Luxury 4-bedroom self-catering holiday house in Portpatrick (Sleeps 8)

-Cedar Lodge has an enclosed garden, possibly not entirely dog proof though, with a lawn, mature shrubs and car parking space for three cars.
+Cedar Lodge holiday house has an enclosed garden, possibly not entirely dog proof though, with a lawn, mature shrubs and car parking space for three cars.

-Portpatrick is a charming and pretty small fishing port, with a lovely sandy beach and harbour as the focal point of the village.
-There are a good number of restaurants, cafes and pubs along the waterfront including Campbells – one of our favourite restaurants, the Crown, which has a good reputation for good pub grub, the Waterfront, the Fernhill, Portpatrick Golf Club and the Port Pantry – which does lunches, tea, coffee and irresistible cakes.
+Portpatrick in Dumfries and Galloway is a charming and pretty small fishing port, with a lovely sandy beach and harbour as the focal point of the village.
+There are a good number of restaurants, cafes and pubs along the waterfront including Connor’s, the Crown, which has a good reputation for good pub grub, the Waterfront, the Fernhill, Portpatrick Golf Club and the Port Pantry – which does lunches, tea, coffee and irresistible cakes.
 There’s a well stocked village shop and post office, in addition to a bakers and a number of gift shops.
 A farmers’ market, packed full of wonderful local produce, is held in the village hall once a month.
-The village also has a putting green, children’s play park and tennis court.
+The village also has a putting green, a wonderful wooden children’s play park and tennis courts.

-Cedar Lodge is right next door to the Portpatrick Dunskey golf course so it’s ideally located if you are playing a round or two of golf in south west Scotland.
-The Club has two courses – the Dunskey, which is an 18 hole, 5913 yard Par 70 course and provides a good challenge for golfers of different standards, while the Dinvin, a 9 hole, Par 3 course well suited to families.
+Cedar Lodge, our luxury Portpatrick holiday house, is right next door to the Portpatrick Dunskey golf course, so it’s ideally located if you are playing a round or two of golf in south west Scotland.
+The Club has two courses – the Dunskey, which is an 18 hole, 5913 yard Par 70 course and provides a good challenge for golfers of different standards, while the Dinvin, a 9 hole, Par 3 course is well suited to families.
 If you do take your eye of the ball, both courses have the most amazing views across to the Isle of Man, the Mountains of Mourne in Ireland and the Mull of Kintyre.
 Visitors are made very welcome.

 There are other good courses nearby – Stranraer Golf Club, Wigtownshire Golf Course and St Medan Golf Course near Port William – which made the headlines in 2014 as the most southerly golf club when the Ryder Cup played a flying visit as part of its ‘Four Corners of Scotland’ tour before the event teed off at Gleneagles.
 To round off a golf trip to the south west in style, the championship course at Turnberry is only an hour’s drive up the coast.

 Portpatrick sits at the gateway to the Southern Upland Way.
-From our Portpatrick holiday accommodation you can join the route on the cliffs above the harbour and walk along the coast, enjoying beautiful views over the sea to Ireland and passing tempting sandy beaches including Laird’s Bay and Killantringan.
-The first leg is just over 13 miles and takes you inland to Castle Kennedy.
-After having completed that, there are nine sections to complete the challenge to reach Cockburnspath on the east coast, near Berwick upon Tweed.
+From our luxury Portpatrick holiday house you can join the route on the cliffs above the harbour and walk along the coast, enjoying beautiful views over the sea to Ireland and passing tempting sandy beaches including Laird’s Bay and Killantringan.

 The Portpatrick area really is spoilt for sandy beaches.
 There’s the beach at the harbour – which is perfect for picnics, paddling and small children armed with buckets and spades.
 There are also lots of rocks tucked away at the far end of the beach, which have fascinating rock pools and are ideal for budding climbers.
 If you want to take a picnic and explore just outside Portpatrick, a short walk along the cliffs will bring you to Laird’s Bay also known as Sandeel Bay.
 It’s a wonderfully sheltered cove with a large sandy beach, waterfall and cave.